INHIBITION OF AMYLIN FIBRIL FORMATION AND PROTECTION OF ISLET β-CELLS BY MEDICINAL PLANTSHTML Full Text

 TABLE 1: IC50 VALUES OF PLANT EXTRACTS IN PROTECTING β -CELLS FROM KILLING BY AGGREGATED AMYLIN

 |Plant||IC50 ± SE, µg/ml|

-(B).
-The dependencies of viability of islet β-cells on the concentration of coumarin fractions of indicated plants, cultivated in the presence of 8µM aggregated amylin
+(B) The dependencies of the viability of islet β-cells on the concentration of coumarin fractions of indicated plants, cultivated in the presence of 8µM aggregated amylin.

 TABLE 2: IC50 VALUES OF PLANT FRACTIONS IN PROTECTION OF β-CELLS FROM KILLING BY AGGREGATED AMYLIN

-We performed the experiments to evaluate the ability of plant extracts and their fractions to prevent the aggregation of amylin in vitro.
+The Influence of Plant Preparations on Aggregation of Amylin: We performed the experiments to evaluate the ability of plant extracts and their fractions to prevent the aggregation of amylin in-vitro.
 In these experiments, the identical solutions of 50µM peptide were incubated for 7 days at 37oC in the presence and absence of plant preparations.
-The aliquots of these solutions were added to the ThT-containing mixture, as described in Materials and Methods, and 430/485 fluorescence intensities were registered.
+The aliquots of these solutions were added to the ThT-containing mixture, as described in materials and methods, and 430/485 fluorescence intensities were registered.

-Protein was incubated without any additions (0, control sample), and in the presence of ethanol extracts of M (1), GL (2) and SL (3), and of plant fractions: Fl from SL (4), PhG from RP (5).
-The spectra were registered at λexcit. = 430nm and λem. = 485nm; both slits were 8 nm.
+Protein was incubated without any additions (0, a control sample), and in the presence of ethanol extracts of M (1), GL (2) and SL (3), and of plant fractions: Fl from SL (4), PhG from RP (5).
+The spectra were registered at λexcit. = 430nm and λem. = 485 nm; both slits were 8 nm.